-If you’re short on time, it is a great way to see a lot of the island in a day but if you do have more time, we’d recommend doing these activities in your own time, rather than having the time pressures of seeing everything at once!
+If you’re short on time, it is a great way to see a lot of the island in a day.
+However, if you do have more time, we’d recommend doing these activities in your own time.
+As a result, you won't have the time pressures of seeing everything at once!

-Top tip: the Round Island Tour is quite expensive so we would recommend hiring an ATV or another form of transport and going around the island yourself.
-You will save money and get to see the attractions in your own time.
+Top tip: the Round Island Tour is quite expensive.
+Therefore, we would recommend hiring an ATV or another form of transport and going around the island yourself.
+Consequently, you'll save quite a bit of money.
+In addition, you'll get to see the attractions in your own time.

 Vanuatu has a very interesting history.
-You’ll soon learn of its cannibalistic past and most likely want to know more.
-We did a tour around Ekusup Cultural Village to learn more about the Ni-Vatu people, how they survive on an island so often at risk of Cyclones and the interesting ways they gather and keep food.
+Thus you’ll soon learn of its cannibalistic past and most likely want to know more.
+Consequently, we did a tour around Ekusup Cultural Village to learn more about Ni-Vatu people.
+We learnt about topics such as how they survive on an island so often at risk of Cyclones and the interesting ways they gather and keep food.
 We’d highly recommend this tour whilst you’re on Efate Island.

-The Snorkelling in Vanuatu is some of the best we’ve ever done, from the most beautiful and vast coral to the hundreds of colourful fish and starfish.
-It is a must do activity when visiting the Islands.
+The Snorkelling in Vanuatu is some of the best we’ve ever done!
+Due to the most beautiful and vast coral to the hundreds of colourful fish and starfish.
+Therefore, it is a must-do activity when visiting the islands.
 All of the islands have a unique snorkelling experience to enjoy so have your snorkel gear at the ready!

-Quick note: Don’t panic if you don’t have any snorkel equipment as most tours provide equipment and you can hire them from most of the islands too.
-Port Vila also has lots of shops selling cheap swimming gear if you'd like to grab your own.
+Quick note: Don’t panic if you don’t have any snorkel equipment as most tours provide equipment.
+Additionally, you can hire them from most of the islands too.
+Also, Port Vila has lots of shops selling cheap swimming gear if you'd like to grab your own.

 See a Fire Show

 There is a local team of fire dancers that frequent different bars and resorts throughout the week.
-The best to place to catch them is on a Friday at Beach Bar at 7pm.
-It’s a fun way to get into the holiday vibe and support the locals, who are proud to announce that they can now work full time as fire dancers thanks to the tourist and resort support on the Island.
+The best to place to catch them is on a Friday at Beach Bar at 7 pm.
+It’s a fun way to get into the holiday vibe and support the locals.
+The local performers are proud to announce that they can now work full time as fire dancers thanks to the tourist and resort support on the island.

-Due to this show, Beach Bar is very busy on Friday nights, so it's advised to make a reservation here if you'd like a table.
+Due to this show, Beach Bar is very busy on Friday nights.
+Therefore, it's advised to make a reservation here if you'd like a table.

 Chase Some Waterfalls

-There are many waterfalls on Efate Island to check out depending on the level of hiking you enjoy and if you have a car or driver to drive you into the jungle to find them.
+There are many waterfalls on Efate Island to check out.
+Which ones you visit depends on the level of hiking you enjoy.
+Along with if you have a car or driver to drive you into the jungle to find them.

 The easiest to access, with a short hike and no car necessary is the beautiful Mele Cascades.

 We’d highly recommend giving yourself half a day to really enjoy these cascades.
-There’s a cafe at the entrance to grab some snacks and if you’re lucky one of the locals might show you some traditional Ni-Vatu sand art too.
+There’s a cafe at the entrance to grab some snacks.
+Also, if you’re lucky, one of the locals might show you some traditional Ni-Vatu sand art too.

 A few things to note during your visit:

-- It’s around a 30 minute walk to the top of Mele cascades so give yourself plenty of time to return before dusk falls and the mosquitos come out!
+- It’s around a 30-minute walk to the top of Mele Cascades.
+Therefore give yourself plenty of time to return before dusk falls and the mosquitos come out!